UCdasec/AdversarialTraffic/README.md

 When reporting results that use the dataset or code in this repository, please cite:

-Hao Liu, Jimmy Dani, Hongkai Yu, Wenhai Sun, Boyang Wang, "AdvTraffic: Obfuscating Encrypted Traffic with Adversarial Examples", IEEE/ACM International Symposium on Quality of Service (**IEEE/ACM IWQoS 2022**), June, 2022.
+Hao Liu, Jimmy Dani, Hongkai Yu, Wenhai Sun, Boyang Wang, "AdvTraffic: Obfuscating Encrypted Traffic with Adversarial Examples", the 30th IEEE/ACM International Symposium on Quality of Service (**IEEE/ACM IWQoS 2022**), June, 2022.

 ## Contacts
 Hao Liu, liu3ho@mail.uc.edu